Federal Budget 2026/27

 · The Wage Price Index is forecast to grow by 3.25% through the year to the June quarter 2026, before increasing to 3.5% through the year to the June quarter 2027 and the June quarter 2028.

-· Headline inflation is forecast to be 5% through the year to the June quarter 2026.
-Headline inflation is forecast to decline to 2.5% by the June quarter 2027, but this is based on the assumption that global oil prices will ease over 2026-27, which remains to be seen.
+· Headline inflation is forecast to peak at 5% around mid-2026.
+Headline inflation is forecast to decline to 2.5% by the June quarter 2027.

 Business